 As our newsletter subscribers learned over the weekend, we’ve launched a brand new podcast!
 It’s a true labor of love and is hosted by Susan Cain and our partner Panoply—and it’s all for the parents and educators of quiet kids.
-Our first episode discussed the long runway (which we also devote a full chapter to in our Parenting Quiet Kids course).
+Our first episode discussed the long runway.
 Below, one of our authors shares her own story of what the long runway looks like for both her and her daughter.

 Leaning against the back wall of the school gym, I shifted awkwardly, rocking on my feet, arms crossed tightly across my chest.
 I had staked out this spot seconds before in the hopes of looking cool, calm, and confident in my solitude, and already I’d failed.
 As an introvert in a large room quickly filling with energetic bodies and the buzz of chitchat, I didn’t think I’d get any more comfortable than this.